hydro-informatics/hydro-informatics.github.io/pages/get-started/vm.md

 To improve the visual experience and getting familiar with Debian Linux do the following:

 * In the top-left corner of the Debian Linux Desktop, click on *Activities* and type *display* in the search box.
 Open the *Displays* settings to select a convenient display resolution.
 If you choose a too high resolution, the *VirtualBox VM* window will turn black and jump back to the original resolution after 15-30 seconds.
 Consider also to turn on *Night Light* to preserve your eye vision. *Apply* the changes and close the *Displays* settings.

+### Familiarize with Debian Linux and Terminal

-* Familiarize with Debian Linux: Go to the *Activities* menu and find LibreOffice-Writer, Firefox, and the Software application.
+To get familiar with Debian Linux, go to the *Activities* menu and find the applications *LibreOffice-Writer*, *Firefox*, the *Software* application (shopping bag symbol), and the *File* manager (filing container symbol).
 Find more applications by clicking on the four dots on the left of the menu bar - can you find the Text Editor?
-* To shut down the VM, click on the top-right corner arrow and press the Power symbol.
+To shutdown Debian Linux (i.e., the VM), click on the top-right corner arrow and press the Power symbol.

+The GNOME *Terminal* is one of the most important features, event though it optically shows only an empty window with a blinking cursor at the beginning.
+There a many ways to open *Terminal* and here are two options:

+1. Go to *Applications* and type *Terminal* in the search box, or
+1. Open the *File* browser (*Applications* > *Files* - the filing container symbol), navigate to the folder where you want to run *Terminal*, right-click in the free space and left-click on *Open in Terminal*.

+*Terminal* runs many powerful native Linux (UNIX) commands, which is the most robust way to install and execute features.
+There are a couple of tutorials for learning to use *Terminal* and one of the most comprehensive is provided on the *Linux Ubuntu* website (Ubuntu is based on Debian Linux).
+It is highly recommended to go through the [tutorial provided by the Ubuntu community](https://ubuntu.com/tutorials/command-line-for-beginners) (*estimated duration: 51 minutes*), for better understanding some contents presented here on *hydro-informatics.github.io*.
+In particular, memorize the commands `cd` (change directory), `su`/`sudo` (superuser), `ls` (listen) and `mkdir` (make directory).

 ### Enable folder sharing